-Each setting in Ad Tester (under the Monetization tab) can directly result in additional revenue and higher EPMV.
+Each setting under Ad Types (in the EzoicAds tab) can directly result in additional revenue and higher EPMV.

 Ads.txt is a way that allows sites to select which demand partners can place bids for their inventory.
 For example, if the ads.txt file has only one entry then only that partner can show ads.
 Ezoic runs through Google Ad Exchange, and various other header bidding partners.
 We add/remove partners consistently, and some of our partners require an ads.txt entry to even bid on your content.
 Thus, it is extremely important to make sure that file is up to date with our full list of advertisers.

 Ezoic makes this easy for you, since we can automatically update the file to ensure no revenue is lost.
 If you are using an ads.txt file through ads.txt manager, or are integrated through DNS with an existing file, then you are all set.

 But, if you do not have an ads.txt file or manage the file on your own, then you could be missing out on revenue.

 Adsense Mediation is an easy two-part process that can provide a small increase to EPMV.
 The increase can range from 1% up to 10%, but depends greatly on the site, and traffic.